Common Questions

 Once your loan process gets started, be prepared to provide proof of:

-How much you plan to put down on your home
+• How much do you plan to put down on your home

 A good lender will clearly explain your mortgage options and answer all your questions so you feel confident in your decision.
 If they don’t, find a new lender.
 A mortgage is a huge financial commitment, and you should never sign up for something you don’t understand!